awsdocs/amazon-dynamodb-developer-guide/doc_source/bp-hybrid.md

 ![\[Diagram illustrating how to integrate DynamoDB with existing SQL systems.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/images/DynamoDB-SQL_01.png)

-A system that integrates DynamoDB Streams and AWS Lambda can provides several advantages:
+A system that integrates DynamoDB Streams and AWS Lambda can provide several advantages:
 + It can operate as a persisted cache of materialized views\.
 + It can be set up to fill gradually with data as that data is queried for, and as data is modified in the SQL system\.
-This means that the entire view does not need to be pre\-populated, which in turn means that provisioned throughput capacity is more likely to be utilized efficiently\.
+This means that the entire view does not need to be pre\-populated\.
+This in turn means that provisioned throughput capacity is more likely to be used efficiently\.
 + It has low administrative costs and is highly available and reliable\.

-For this kind of integration to be implemented, essentially three kinds of interoperation must be provided:
+For this kind of integration to be implemented, essentially three kinds of interoperation must be provided\.

 ![\[Coding needed to integrate DynamoDB with existing SQL systems.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/images/DynamoDB-SQL_02.png)